 - 1. Through sickness or similarly unavoidable cause. - 2.
 For religious observance on a day exclusively set apart for that purpose by the religious persuasion to which the parent belongs. - 3.
-With the leave of any person authorised by the Governors of the school.
-(At The Maynard this will usually be the Headmistress or Head of Junior School.)
+With the leave of any person authorised by the Governors of the school (at The Maynard this will usually be the Head).
+Parents must request permission for their daughter's absence in writing to the Head via office@maynard.co.uk.

-Under 3. comes a limited range of necessary absences such as compassionate leave for attendance at a funeral, or absence in order to take an off-site examination, e.g. ballet, in school hours.
-Requests for authorisation of absence must be made in advance and in writing to the Headmistress or Head of Junior School.
+There is a limited range of necessary absences such as compassionate leave for attendance at a funeral, or absence in order to take an off-site examination, eg. ballet, in school hours.
+Requests for authorisation of absence must be made in advance and in writing to the Head.